foundations-fall-2016/session2/README.md

 }
 ```

-Then center it in the browser.
+Center the wrapper content in the browser.

 ```css
 #wrapper {